CPM Mechanics: Must Reading for Project Planners and Schedulers

 Under the tab labeled, “Who Benefits?” are all of the key stakeholders in the products and services of Project Time Management.
 While each different participant on the typical construction project is important in his or her own way, no single role is more directly associated with Construction Planning and Scheduling than actual Planners and Schedulers.

-And while there is no universal agreement on just what distinguishes a Project Planner from a Project Scheduler, what they clearly have in common is that they are on the production side of the Project Time Management coin.
+While there is no universal agreement on just what distinguishes a Project Planner from a Project Scheduler, what they clearly have in common is that they are on the production side of the Project Time Management coin.
 [On the consumption side of that coin would be all of those named on those other buttons.]

-Whether you are brand new to the field of Project Time Management or a seasoned veteran, this entire website, the book that it features, and the ICS-Compendium of which it is an important foundational part … should all be of great interest to you.
+Whether you are new to the field of Project Time Management or a seasoned veteran, this entire website, the book that it features, and the ICS-Compendium of which it is an important foundational part … should all be of great interest to you.

 The Website Presents a Lot to Digest